mvolkmann/blog/src/swift/xctest.md

    and they click back on the test file.
 1. To run all the test methods in the file, click the diamond where the line number of the first line of the class would normally appear.
-1. To run all the tests in Navigator folder, click the diamond to the right of the folder name.
+1. To run all the tests in Project Navigator folder, click the diamond to the right of the folder name.
 1. To run all the tests, select Product ...
 Test or press cmd-u.